Kernel Operations on the GPU, with Autodiff, without Memory Overflows: Introduction

-\keops{} is all about filling this gap to relieve mathematicians from the burden of low-level programming.
-It is fast, transparent to use and targets a single yet powerful abstraction: semi-symbolic arrays whose entries are given by a mathematical formula.
-It can be called from the major scripted languages used in the scientific community: \python{} (\numpy{} and \pytorch), \matlab{}, and \gnur{}.
-In this short introduction, we focus on the \python{} interface and refer to our documentation for additional tutorials, applications and benchmarks.
+\keops{} leverages efficient \texttt{C++} schemes from the graphics literature \cite[Chapter 31]{GpuGems3} to streamline the use of registers and reach optimal performance in this setting.
+It is fast, transparent to use and targets a single yet powerful abstraction: semi-symbolic arrays whose entries {\new $M_{i,j}$ are given by a mathematical formula ``$F(x_i, y_j)$'', evaluated on data arrays that are indexed by line and column numbers ``$i$`` and ``$j$''.} It can be called from the major scripting languages used in the scientific community: \python{} (\numpy{} and \pytorch), \matlab{}, and \gnur{}.
+In this introduction, we focus on the \python{} interface and refer to our documentation for additional tutorials, applications and benchmarks.